panva/jose/docs/jwe/flattened/encrypt/classes/FlattenedEncrypt.md

 ▸ **setKeyManagementParameters**(`parameters`): `this`

 Sets the JWE Key Management parameters to be used when encrypting.
-Use of this is method is really only needed for ECDH based algorithms when utilizing the Agreement PartyUInfo or Agreement PartyVInfo parameters.
+Use of this is method is really only needed for ECDH based algorithms when utilizing the "apu" (Agreement PartyUInfo) or "apv" (Agreement PartyVInfo) parameters.
 Other parameters will always be randomly generated when needed and missing.

 #### Parameters